Now that the daylight lasts longer and the weather is more pleasant, it's time to confront the big decision: should I mow the lawn or go fishing?

 recycles bottle caps by making fishing lures out of them.
 Hey, if those bottle caps are going into the lake, it's better to have them attached to a line, isn't it?

 Some fishing lures are so realistic, such works of art, that it seems a shame to throw them in a lake.
-If you have one you are particularly find of, you can make a necklace
+If you have one you are particularly find of, you can

 out of it!